 International Internet Magazine.
 Baltic States news & analytics

-Analysis of processed registrations’ data performed by AV Automotive Research / AutoTyrimai, based on source data gathered from Regitra (Lithuania), CSDD (Latvia) and Maanteeamet (Estonia), shows that new light-vehicle (M1&N1) registrations in the Baltic States grew by 12.8% to 15’129 units in the II quarter 2014, reported BC AutoTyrimai communication service.
+Analysis of processed registrations’ data performed by AV Automotive Research / AutoTyrimai, based on source data obtained from Regitra (Lithuania), CSDD (Latvia) and Maanteeamet (Estonia), shows that new light-vehicle (M1&N1) registrations in the Baltic States increased by 9.4% to 14’027 units in I quarter 2015, reports BC press service of AutoTyrimai.